Scarlett_Father's avatar

 Either "long been considered" or "for centuries" - both together are redundant.

 The UK has longtraditionally been considered as a traditional Christian country, having adopted the religion for centuries.
+The UK has traditionally been considered a Christian country, having adopted the religion for centuries.

 Surprisingly, over half of the UK population are atheists.